pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli instance delete [COMMAND-OPTIONS] INSTANCENAME

-      Delete a single instance defined by INSTANCENAME from the WBEM server.
+      Delete a single CIM instance.

+      Delete the instanced defined by INSTANCENAME from the WBEM server.
 This may be executed interactively by providing only a class name and the interactive option.

     Options: